Zippers and Twisters: Planes of Satellite Galaxies Emerge from Whirling and Shocking Gas Streams in the Cosmic Web: Introduction

 In a nutshell, suggested solutions to produce planes of satellites include galaxy mergers (\cite{2016ApJ...818...11S},\cite{Kanehisa_2023}), tidal dwarf galaxies (\cite{Wang_2020},\cite{Banik_2022}), the anisotropic accretion of satellites along cosmic filaments (\cite{Aubert_2004}, \cite{Libeskind_2010}, \cite{2011MNRAS.413.3013L}), and the infall of groups of satellites (\cite{2008ApJ...686L..61D}, \cite{Li_2008}, \cite{2013MNRAS.429.1502W}, \cite{2019MNRAS.488.1166S}).
 These can be broadly classified into ``large-scale, environmental" and ``local dynamical context" solutions.
 However, the apparent failure of modern simulations (addressing either one of these two mechanistic categories) at reproducing the combination of spatial thinness, kinematic coherence, and ubiquity of satellite planes has maintained their status of cosmological discrepancy.

 In the present study, we revisit the ``anisotropic infall from cosmic filaments" hypothesis with NewHorizon, a modern ``cosmological zoom" simulation.
-In particular, we argue that previous simulations lacked either a sufficient resolution or a sufficient volume to properly describe this interplay between filaments that typically feed Milky Ways and dwarf satellites, and that a ``local dynamical context" cannot accurately be established without ``large-scale, environmental" processes also resolved at the same time.
+In particular, we argue that previous simulations lacked either a sufficient resolution or a sufficient volume to properly describe this interplay between filaments that typically feed galaxies more massive than the Milky Way and dwarf satellites, and that a ``local dynamical context" cannot accurately be established without ``large-scale, environmental" processes also resolved at the same time.

 Indeed, to properly describe the web-satellite interaction, a simulation must first properly produce dwarf satellites ($M_* < 10^8 \mathbf{M_\odot}$).
 Previously used cosmological simulations formed stellar particles through a stochastic process with typical minimum masses $>10^6 \mathbf{M_\odot}$, and thus, dwarf galaxies with $M_* < 10^8 \mathbf{M_\odot}$, were not resolved.
 As a result, simulators used over-produced single stellar particles as a proxy for dwarf satellites, which does not accurately trace luminous satellites.
 Typically, one requires a 100-fold increase in stellar mass resolution and a maximal spatial resolution of at least 50 pc to properly model dwarf satellites \citep{2021A&A...651A.109D}.